 - Convenient dosing regimen – potential for switching from IV to oral treatment

-We intend to further pursue the development of lefamulin for the treatment of acute bacterial skin and skin structure infections (ABSSSI) and are developing a formulation of lefamulin that is appropriate for pediatric use.
-We believe that lefamulin’s product profile also provides the opportunity to expand to additional indications beyond pneumonia, such as sexually transmitted infections (STIs), ventilator-associated bacterial pneumonia (VABP), hospital-acquired bacterial pneumonia (HABP), osteomyelitis and prosthetic joint infections.
+We intend to further pursue the development of lefamulin and are developing a formulation of lefamulin that is appropriate for pediatric use.
+We believe that lefamulin’s product profile also provides the opportunity to expand to additional indications beyond pneumonia, such as the treatment of acute bacterial skin and skin structure infections (ABSSSI), sexually transmitted infections (STIs), ventilator-associated bacterial pneumonia (VABP), hospital-acquired bacterial pneumonia (HABP), osteomyelitis and prosthetic joint infections.

 Our pleuromutilin research program is based on our large and diverse proprietary compound library.
 We believe that our expertise in the areas of medicinal chemistry, pharmacology and toxicology have enabled targeted discovery of novel pleuromutilins through modification of side chains and core positions in the mutilin moiety.
 These modifications have resulted in alterations in microbial activity, ADME and toxicity of the semi-synthetic molecules.